Hans Denissen: United States

 Denissen signed with San Antonio Scorpions FC of the North American Soccer League on 9 January 2012.
 During the 2013 regular season, he made 25 appearances and was named to the NASL Best XI.

 The New York Cosmos signed Denissen on 2 January 2014.
 Denissen made his Cosmos' debut on 28 May 2014, coming on as a second-half substitute in the team's 2–0 win over the Brooklyn Italians in the U.S. Open Cup.
 Denissen appeared in his first NASL game for the Cosmos on 8 June 2014, coming in as a substitute in the 74th minute of the team's 1–0 win over Ottawa Fury FC.
 He returned to San Antonio to face his former club for the first time on 1 November 2014, coming on as a substitute in the 68th minute of the team's 1–0 road loss.
 Just one week later, he came on as a substitute again in extra time of the team's 2–1 semifinal loss in San Antonio against a Scorpions side that would go on to win The Championship.
 Denissen made five starts in 11 regular season appearances for the Cosmos in 2014 and was tied for second on the team with three assists.

 After his release from New York Cosmos, Denissen signed with Atlanta Silverbacks in February 2015.

 Denissen retired in 2019, playing indoor soccer for Major Arena Soccer League side Milwaukee Wave.
 He continued in a role as assistant coach of the team.

 International

-In 2005, he was a substitute in an official friendly match for the Netherlands national under-21 football team.
+In 2005, he was a substitute in an official friendly match for the Netherlands national under-21 football team, he played twice for the team.